iocchi/arm_gazebo/README.md

 Spawn objects from the docker container

-First enter the docker container
+First, enter the docker container

     docker exec -it armgazebo tmux a

-Then, issue the follwoing commands to manage objects in gazebo simulator
+Then, issue the following commands to manage objects in gazebo simulator

     cd ~/src/arm_gazebo/scripts
     python gazebo_objects.py -a <object config file>